 10. Using poor quality tools and materials in your van build

-Using poor quality or inappropriate tools for a DIY van build is another potentially costly major van conversion mistake!
+Using poor quality or inappropriate tools for a DIY camper van conversion is another potentially costly major van conversion mistake!

 Our curated Amazon list includes many good tools and materials for a DIY campervan conversion.
 There is a lot of great equipment available on Amazon, but also some cheap and nasty options, so we’ve waded through the overwhelming number of options and handpicked the good stuff: